Yeshivas Ner Yisroel: History and past leadership

+Leadership

-The yeshiva is headed by Rabbi Aharon Feldman, who serves as the rosh yeshiva and is also a council member of the Moetzes Gedolei HaTorah.
-Rabbi Feldman studied in the Yeshiva in the 1950s, but had been living in Israel from 1961 until his appointment as rosh yeshiva in 2001.
+Rabbi Aharon Feldman is as the rosh yeshiva (dean) and is also a council member of the Moetzes Gedolei HaTorah.
+Feldman studied in the yeshiva in the 1950s, but had been living in Israel from 1961 until his appointment as rosh yeshiva in 2001.

-Rabbi Boruch Neuberger is the menahel (president) of the Yeshiva, succeeding his father, Rabbi Sheftel Neuberger.
-Mr. Jerome Kadden is the Yeshiva's executive director.
+Rabbi Boruch Neuberger is the menahel (president) of the yeshiva, succeeding his father, Rabbi Sheftel Neuberger.
+Jerome Kadden is the yeshiva's executive director.

 Rabbi Beryl Weisbord, a son-in-law of Weinberg, is the yeshiva's mashgiach ruchani.
-Rabbi Raphael Gold serves as Weisbord's assistant.

-Rabbi Yosef Tendler, a disciple of Rabbi Aharon Kotler, served as the principal of the high school (the Mechina) for almost fifty years from 1964 until his death on February 8, 2012, and Rabbi Simcha Cook (formerly assistant principal) is the current principal of the high school, with Rabbi Yosef Neuberger (son of Rabbi Sheftel Neuberger) filling the position of High School Mashgiach.
-(The position of assistant principal was changed to Mashgiach upon the death of Rabbi Tendler.)
-Rabbi Azriel Hauptman (son-in-law of Rabbi Yosef Tendler) is the General Studies principal (replacing Mr. Jacob Schuchman).
+Rabbi Simcha Cook is the menahel of the high school.
+Rabbi Yosef Neuberger is the Mashgiach.
+Rabbi Azriel Hauptman is the General Studies principal.

 Campus

-The yeshiva campus is located at Mt.
-Wilson Lane, just northwest of the Baltimore City limits.
-The yeshiva moved to its present location in 1968.
-Their previous location was in Baltimore City at 4411 Garrison Boulevard.
-The large size of their present campus, which is nearly 100 acres, provides ample space for outdoors recreation.
+The campus (known as "The Beren Campus") is nearly 100 acres at Mt.
+Wilson Lane, just northwest of the Baltimore City limits, where the yeshiva moved in 1968 from 4411 Garrison Boulevard in Baltimore.

 Ner Israel has two central study halls, one for the high school (known as the Mechina) and one much larger for the beis medrash and the kollel (also doubling as the main prayer sanctuaries).
 There is an additional study hall/multi-purpose room of a smaller size that is called the "Friedman Beis Medrash".
 Enrollment is approximately 250 students in its high school division, 300 students in its beis medrash/undergraduate division, and about 200 members in its kollel/postgraduate division.

-The dining hall is located in a separate building known as the Sindler/Wolf Dining Hall.
-The dining hall had a significant expansion and renovation in 2019.
-There are also three dormitory buildings on campus.
+There is a dining hall, the Sindler/Wolf Dining Hall, and three dormitories on campus.

-There is faculty housing on campus for members of the faculty and some members of the kollel.
+There is housing on campus for members of the faculty and some members of the kollel.
 This section of the campus is known as "Yeshiva Lane".

-The renaissance of the Orthodox Jewish community in Baltimore is closely related to the presence of Ner Yisroel, as many graduates who originate from other regions settled in the community.